CaptainN/npdev-collections/readme.md

     </BrowserRouter>
   </DataHydrationProvider>

-  // hydrate the app using React.hydrate
+  // hydrate the app using React.hydrate (<div id="root"></div> defined using
+  // static-html package in /client/main.html)
   hydrate(app, document.getElementById('root'), () => {
     // set the isHydrating flag to false, so that subsequent renders will know
     // to fetch data.